jdoleary/Spellmasons/docs/TasksCurrent.md

         - Movement spells could help you cast farther than you should be able to and move a far unit into another group and chain them, cause it should keep the target after they move
     - A card that changes mana cost of spells to health cost (vampire)
     - soul swap (swap bodies with another unit, until they die, then you return to your own body - and you get their abilities as cards)
+    - Jake Ideas:
+        - Magnetize (pull enemies together)
+        - Reflect
+        - Putting spells on the ground.
+DOTs, AOE fields
+        - Debuffs
+        - Explosive on an enemy and when he dies it procs